Healing in the Atonement

 |I know people personally who

 have been healed and delivered instantly from addictions and illness, as a result of

 I also have been prayed for personally with regards to illnesses, and have not been healed immediately, although the conditions have improved or disappeared over time.

 I've seen people line up in healing prayer lines dozens of times without ever being healed.

 I've known great bible teachers with much faith, who have endured lives of pain and repeated surgery and then died at the height of their service to God.

-I think that people with a specific "gift of healing" may still be around today, but I can't say I personally have ever come across, or heard of anyone, who demonstrably has such a gift.
+I think that people with a specific "gift of healing" may still be around today, but I can't say I personally have ever come across one, or heard of anyone who demonstrably has such a gift.
 I think personal FAITH plays a far greater role in modern day miracles than we give it credit for.

 But I've also had dozens of prayers miraculously answered in my own life in such a way that I KNOW God hears the cry of a broken and desperate heart.